Breathing Techniques that Really Do Work

 Breathe in through your nose, out through your mouth.
 Controlling your thoughts and emotions with breathing is possible and this method makes a lot of sense.
 It is more of an effort than the other types of breathing techniques, but it can work really well, too.

 You can always start with one type of method and then switch to a different one as well.
 Working through them is fine to get calmed down and focused.

 Using these techniques can be an effective way to take charge of your emotional and mental worries.

 These breathing techniques can be a great way to push out the negativity and fears and open up your mind to calmness.

 We all deal with stress on a daily basis, so being able to have your very own coping mechanisms gives you a handy way to alleviate those stressful thoughts and feelings.

-Just because you’re feeling stressed in that moment doesn’t mean that it has to be your blueprint and path for the entire day.
+Just because you’re feeling stressed in that moment doesn’t mean that it has to be your blueprint and path for the entire day or night.
 Use these breathing techniques as tools to get through the stressful moment, so you can move forward positively through the rest of your day.